 Connection established with [Domain-Name]

 If the connection cannot be established, the error message is displayed that was passed on to the server from the openLdap interface.
+If changes have been made to the caCertFile, it may be necessary to restart the DOCUMENTS server because the openLdap interface caches the certificates.

 If the connection test was successful, the SSL-specific parameters for the LDAP job and the LDAP logon must also be adapted as properties for the client or optionally in the script “LdapParamDomain”.